oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-3-database-infrastructure.md

 ## OCI Resource Manager

-To use DBCS on VM stack with Resource Manager you need to either download the code as zip-file from https://github.com/oracle-devrel/terraform-oci-ocloud-db/tree/main, click “Deploy to Oracle Cloud” within the Github repository’s Readme, https://github.com/oracle-devrel/terraform-oci-ocloud-db/blob/updates/README.md or create your own cloned repository on Gitlab or Github.
-Note that DBCS stack references https://github.com/oracle-devrel/terraform-oci-ocloud-landing-zone/tree/main/component/network_domain so if you are using a customized version of the landing zone stack you might have to update the “source” parameter of the db_domain module.
+To use DBCS on VM stack with Resource Manager you need to either download the code as zip-file from [https://github.com/oracle-devrel/terraform-oci-ocloud-db/tree/main](https://github.com/oracle-devrel/terraform-oci-ocloud-db/tree/main), click “Deploy to Oracle Cloud” within the Github repository’s [Readme](https://github.com/oracle-devrel/terraform-oci-ocloud-db/blob/updates/README.md) or create your own cloned repository on Gitlab or Github.
+Note that DBCS stack [references](https://github.com/oracle-devrel/terraform-oci-ocloud-landing-zone/tree/main/component/network_domain) so if you are using a customized version of the landing zone stack you might have to update the “source” parameter of the db_domain module.

-For this session we pick “Deploy to Cloud” from the stack’s Readme.
-It automatically redirects you to OCI Console login and after successfully authentication, opens Resource Manager.
-“Package URL” points to the stack artefact which is stored within the Github repository.
-Confirm the “Terms of Use”.
+For this session we'll pick "Deploy to Cloud" from the stack’s Readme.
+It automatically redirects you to OCI Console login and after authentication, opens Resource Manager.
+"Package URL" points to the stack artifact which is stored within the Github repository.
+Confirm the "Terms of Use."

-In the first step enter a meaningful name for your DBCS stack and choose a Compartment where your stack resource will be created.
+Now, let's enter a meaningful name for your DBCS stack and choose a Compartment where your stack resource will be created.
 Note that the stack compartment may differ from the Compartment where the actual infrastructure resources reside.

-On the next page you finalize the database system configuration.
-First enter the landing zone’s Stack OCID which can be found in Resource Manager next to the landing zone stack.
-This avoids the need to re-enter a lot of the parameters and enables access to Output artefacts from the landing zone.
+On the next page you'll finalize the database system configuration.
+Enter the landing zone’s Stack OCID, which can be found in Resource Manager next to the landing zone stack.
+This avoids the need to re-enter a lot of the parameters and enables access to Output artifacts from the landing zone.

 Enter a Database System display name.
-Accept the shown default values or adjust them to you needs.
+Accept the shown default values, or adjust them to you needs.
 For a default deployment the following values are used:

 | Configuration	| Database Version | Oracle Database Software Edition | Shape | OCPUs | Storage(GB) |
 |---|---|---|---|---|---|